Presurgical Evaluation

 - SEEG-guided thermocoagulation: can ablate small foci at electrodes — minimally invasive therapeutic option

-SEEG has largely replaced subdural grids in North America.
-SEEG = lower complications (1–4% hemorrhage vs. 10–15% overall for grids), better for deep structures (hippocampus, insula, cingulate), and allows bilateral implantation.
-Grids are reserved for cortical surface functional mapping.
+SEEG is the predominant intracranial modality in North America for most indications.
+SEEG = lower complications (~1% symptomatic hemorrhage vs. 10–15% overall for grids), better for deep structures (hippocampus, insula, cingulate), and allows bilateral implantation.
+Subdural grids retain a role when high-density cortical functional mapping is the primary goal.

 Concordance Model & Surgical Decision-Making

-- All modalities concordant (semiology + EEG + MRI + PET + neuropsych) → >70% seizure-free outcome
+- All modalities concordant (semiology + EEG + MRI + PET + neuropsych) → best outcomes; in mTLE/HS with full concordance, Engel I rates reach 70–80%; extratemporal concordant cases are lower (typically 40–60% Engel I)

 - Discordance among modalities → poorer outcomes; may need Phase II or may not proceed with surgery